 Grammatical concepts can be difficult for students to learn because the concepts are abstract and varied.
 Because of this, students can easily get confused about these concepts.
 They need lots of examples to understand a concept and a good facility with language.
-These activities focus on verbs of being and predicate adjectives.
+These activities focus on subject and verbs.